Ch3rrycosmos/Leviathan-the-Ai/README.md

 # Leviathan-the-Ai
-A small python project i did for fun!
+A simple python project i did for fun!
+(code in master branch)